 Most Popular English Riding Boot in SLO County

-So what is the most popular English boot in San Luis Obispo County?
+So what are the most popular English riding boots in San Luis Obispo County?
 This question was asked of Brie at Riding Warehouse and of Lisa at Whitehorse Tack and Veterinary Supply.
 Ariat is the top seller at both stores in SLO county, with both ladies commenting that they are a good value for the money with a mid-range price tag, a quality product and many options.

 Tall English boots come in two basic styles: Dress – smooth with no ties, and Field – has ties at the front of the ankle.